A commitment to safety, fairness, dignity and respect

-A full assessment can require 1-4 person days, depending on the number of workers employed by the facility.
-For smaller factories, our assessors may conduct confidential interviews with 5-15 individual workers, while also interviewing groups and management.
-For a larger facility, we may conduct as many as 30-50 individual worker interviews, both onsite and offsite.
+A full assessment can require one to four person days, depending on the number of workers employed by the facility.
+For smaller factories, our assessors may conduct confidential interviews with five to 15 individual workers, while also interviewing groups and management.
+For a larger facility, we may conduct as many as 30–50 individual worker interviews, both onsite and offsite.
 Workers are selected for interviews based on facility demographics, such as gender, to ensure inclusive representation.
 During the assessment, the team will assess facility expectations, working conditions and examine worker files for compliance, completeness and accuracy, as well as time and wage records.

-By integrating this work more deeply into our sourcing decisions and concentrating our business with preferred vendors, we were able to increase our investment to help facilities close out COVC violations in a sustainable, responsible way.
-In addition to a dedicated Supplier Sustainability team that engages directly with facilities on these issues and targets, we train global sourcing employees on human rights policies and procedures, building companywide awareness on COVC requirements, and collaborating internally to manage vendor performance and drive sustained performance.
-Through training and education, we also work closely with key vendors to build their capacity for continuous improvement and help them implement proactive measures that will prevent COVC issues from arising in the first place.
+We have resolved COVC violations more effectively and sustainably by integrating this work into our sourcing decisions and by focusing on preferred vendors.
+Our dedicated Supplier Sustainability team trains global sourcing employees on human rights policies and procedures, building awareness on COVC requirements and collaborating internally to manage vendor performance.
+Through training and education, we help key vendors implement measures that prevent COVC issues from arising.